dylian94/K8055-C-Sharp-Wrapper/README.md

 ````

 ###Listening for connection errors
-It is adviced to do this before calling the `StartCommunication()` method.
+It is advised to do this before calling the `StartCommunication()` method.

 *Register the event handler:*
 ````csharp